sgalle9/text-recognition-api/README.md

 The application, built with FastAPI, offers two primary endpoints: one that returns predictions as JSON and another that provides an interactive demo built with Gradio.

+## Demo

+An interactive demo is available on Hugging Face Spaces.
+You can check it out [here](https://sgalle-text-recognition-api.hf.space/demo/).

 ## Setup

 1. **Clone the repository:**